-If you follow along on Instagram, then you will know that two of my girlfriends and I took a little vacation to Isla Holbox at the beginning of the month.
+If you follow along on Instagram, then you will know that I was in Holbox last week for Becca’s birthday.
+We had come in 2019 as well (and stayed at the same place).
+Rather than doing a separate blog post about this trip, I thought it would make more sense to update this blog post vs. create a new one.
+I got a lot of questions around COVID measures, etc and there were some things I wish I knew – that’s all at the bottom of the post.
 Holbox (pronounced “Ole-bosh”) is a tiny island about 40 miles northwest of Cancun.
 It’s absolutely beautiful and totally off the grid.
 The beaches reminded me of Tulum (before it got ruined) and the town reminded me of Sayulita (but cleaner).
 It made for the perfect remote getaway.

 Isla Holbox Photo Diary